 Image above: A clevis manufactured via sand casting.

 Sand molded castings are cost-effective but may not provide the best solution for every product or part.
 Key things to consider are quantity, budget, production timeline, shape, dimensional accuracy, and surface finish.

 The main advantages of this casting process include:

 - Ability to use ferrous or non-ferrous metals

 - Shorter lead time compared to other processes

-Using sand to cast metal is the oldest metal casting method and one of the most versatile.
-One of the most attractive features is that It has the lowest initial setup cost.
+One of the most attractive features is that it has the lowest initial setup cost.
 The process is also easier to modify and reduces the cost of changes to the mold.